Psalm 27:1, 4, 13–14

 Today’s Liturgy gives us a lesson in ancient Israelite geography and history.

 Isaiah’s prophecy in today’s First Reading is quoted by Matthew in today’s Gospel.
 Both intend to recall the apparent fall of the everlasting kingdom promised to David (see 2 Samuel 7:12–13; Psalm 89; Psalm 132:11–12).

 Eight centuries before Christ, that part of the kingdom where the tribes of Zebulun and Naphtali lived was attacked by the Assyrians, and the tribes were hauled off into captivity (see 2 Kings 15:29; 1 Chronicles 5:26).

 It marked the beginning of the kingdom’s end.
-It finally crumbled in the sixth century BC, when Jerusalem was seized by Babylon and the remaining tribes were driven into exile (see 2 Kings 24:14).
+The Davidic empire finally crumbled in the sixth century BC, when Jerusalem was seized by Babylon and the remaining tribes were driven into exile (see 2 Kings 24:14).

 And we are able now, as we sing in today’s Psalm, to dwell in the house of the Lord, to worship Him in the land of the living.